hernang2/CourseProject/README.md

 # ExpertSearch - Extracting relevant information

 This is the final project for the UIUC Text Information Systems course.
-For a visal walkthrough you can use the following links:
+For a visual walkthrough you can use the following links:

 You can find the video about how to instal and run: https://mediaspace.illinois.edu/media/1_sktdzqnu You can find the video about how the code works: https://mediaspace.illinois.edu/media/1_ht2q1bdw